stennety/mywebsite/_posts/2018-09-01-virtually-shopping.md

 - That human beings are 'spatial' creatures and much prefer ‘comparing’ by actually grabbing hold of goods and having them within close vicinity.
 This allows their scale, in relation to each other and our own bodies, to be easily ascertained.
 - We like seeing things displayed in context; this is the reason why furniture showrooms usually display goods in, what are essentially, 'stagesets' made up with accessories, furnishings, appropriate lighting, fake props etc.
 - We hate waiting around for too long: in a world of instant coffee and on demand television, we don't want to waste time returning or exchanging goods just because we happened to get the sizing wrong!
-- We're often impulsive, don't always plan what we want to purchase and seek instant gratification.
+- We're often impulsive, don't always plan what we want to purchase.
 In fact encouraging impulse buys can be a major component of a successful retail strategy.
 - Face to face interaction is always going to be more exciting than bland, 'dumb screen' interactions.
 People don't call their mates over so that they can all shop together on Amazon!

 In short: what traditional e-commerce does badly is conveying product scale, proportion and putting stuff in physical context.
-And what it also lacks is a real-time social component.
+What it also lacks is a real-time social component and ways to satiate our need for instant gratification.

 ![Virtual shopping](http://www.goblenstudio.com/wp-content/uploads/2014/10/Comercial_retail_interior_design_11.jpg)